The Celebrity Personal Assistant Network

 Personal assistant to billionaireBrian at a Saudi Royal Palace

-If there ever was a time that I got to relax a little, it was when we stayed at the Royal Palaces.
-In addition to private homes, The RSF owns palaces that they share with other members of the extended family.
 In a way, the palaces are like private hotels for the family; a reservation is required, and they are fully staffed.
-That fact really took a tremendous weight off my shoulders because the security, cars, food, and everything else was already in place.
+That fact took a tremendous weight off my shoulders because the security, cars, food, and everything else were already in place.
 In Paris, for example, this allowed me a little time for sightseeing.

 If you ever get the chance to work for the RSF, here is a short list of other traditions and customs you may consider:

-• The Muslim Call to Prayer (adhān) is five times a day, which means they must face Mecca (a sacred city in Saudi Arabia that is the holiest site in Islam) and pray.
-This takes place at specific times of the day.
+• The Muslim Call to Prayer is five times a day, which means they must face Mecca (a sacred city in Saudi Arabia that is the holiest site in Islam) and pray.
+This takes place at specific times of the day, and the times regularly change.

 • They have a strong oral tradition that goes back to the ancient Bedouin times.
 Therefore, they like to sit and tell stories.
 Sometimes while smoking a hookah (a large floor-standing smoking device about three feet tall).
 This can take hours.